WISVCH/nwerc-2024/content/cfp.md

 # Selection Procedure

-The deadline for submitting candidate problems is **Friday July 5, 2024**.
+The deadline for submitting candidate problems is **Wednesday July 10, 2024**.

 The selection committee aims to select a subset of the submitted problems for use in the contest by mid-August.
 Selection criteria include problem novelty, and the goal of making a well-balanced problem set in terms of algorithmic topics, and degrees of problem difficulty.
 You are encouraged to submit at least two candidate problems for consideration rather than one.